asilvas/node-image-steam/README.md

 ### Examples

 1. `rs=w:3840/pg` - Create a big 4K-ish image and use progressive rendering
-   to see demonstrate value in some use cases.
+   to demonstrate value in some use cases.

 ## Interpolation (ip)